Ash1708/Akash_Sports_Researcher/README.md

 Heel Region Experiences Maximum Pressure in Stable Ground Large effect sizes were observed for peak pressure differences in midfoot, heel, lateral, and medial regions, confirming significant variations between stable and unstable conditions.

-## Project 3: Effect of external loads on the jump height and force-time characteristics during counter movement jump (https://github.com/Ash1708/Counter-Movement-Jump)
+## Project: Effect of external loads on the jump height and force-time characteristics during counter movement jump (https://github.com/Ash1708/Counter-Movement-Jump)

 ### In this project, I have analysed the effect that external load has on the jump height and force-time characteristics during counter movement jump.
 ### RESEARCH QUESTION